goschtl/zope/Sandbox/philikon/zopeproject/trunk/README.txt

   into the given subversion repository and provide you with a checkout of the ``trunk``.  ``REPOS`` is supposed to be a repository path that is going to be created, along with ``tags``, ``branches`` and ``trunk`` below that.
-This checkin omits files and directories created by zc.buildout.
+This checkin ignores any files and directories created by zc.buildout.

 ``-v``, ``--verbose``
   When this option is enabled, ``zopeproject`` won't hide the output